 Reptile Mounts for Sale - Alligator

 Alligator head taxidermy mount.
-Measures 9" long x 5" tall x 5" wide.
-Mouth is open providing a great view of the teeth.
+Measures 3" tall x 6" long x 3" wide.
+Mouth is open for optimal viewing of the teeth.
 Taxidermy quality rating is "Excellent".
-Great novelty item or gift for the hunter who has it all.
+Great novelty item or gift for the lover of reptile taxidermy.

 Ships for free!